codianselme/ussd_launcher/README.md

 -->

-### Sélection de la carte SIM
+### SIM Card Selection
-Vous pouvez sélectionner la carte SIM à utiliser en fournissant le `subscriptionId`.
-La valeur `-1` correspond au paramètre par défaut du téléphone.
-Cette fonctionnalité est compatible avec Android 6+ et utilise la valeur par défaut si le SDK est inférieur.
+You can select the SIM card to use by providing the `subscriptionId`.
+The value `-1` corresponds to the phone's default setting.
+This feature is compatible with Android 6+ and uses the default value if the SDK is lower.

-## Remarques importantes
+## Important Notes
-- Ce plugin nécessite que le service d'accessibilité soit activé sur l'appareil Android pour fonctionner correctement.
+- This plugin requires the accessibility service to be enabled on the Android device to function properly.
-- Les sessions USSD multi-étapes peuvent varier selon les opérateurs mobiles et les pays.
+- Multi-step USSD sessions may vary depending on mobile operators and countries.
-- Assurez-vous de gérer correctement les exceptions et les cas d'erreur dans votre application.
+- Make sure to properly handle exceptions and error cases in your application.

 ## Limitations
-- Ce plugin fonctionne uniquement sur Android.
+- This plugin works only on Android.
-- La compatibilité peut varier selon les versions d'Android et les fabricants d'appareils.
+- Compatibility may vary depending on Android versions and device manufacturers.

 ## Contribution
-Les contributions sont les bienvenues !
-N'hésitez pas à ouvrir une issue ou à soumettre une pull request sur notre [dépôt GitHub](https://github.com/codianselme/ussd_launcher).
+Contributions are welcome!
+Feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/codianselme/ussd_launcher).

 <!--